 We can guide you as you build wealth for the long-term.

 Stash includes complimentary life insurance offered by Avibra.‡

-Growth is expected for a long list of businesses, such as the cultivators and packagers of the plants, dispensaries for medical and recreational marijuana, not to mention companies creating products that use cannabis byproducts called CBDs.
-CBDs are non-psychoactive derivatives of cannabis, which can be used for a variety of purposes.
-Health professionals have touted CBDs for their ability to help patients with inflammation, chronic pain, and depression.
+The industry is composed of cultivators and packagers of cannabis plants, dispensaries for medical and recreational marijuana, plus companies that use cannabis byproducts called CBDs, which are non-psychoactive derivatives of cannabis and can be used for a variety of purposes such as inflammation, chronic pain, and depression.

-Companies are also capitalizing on industrial uses for cannabis.
-This includes the production of hemp, which can be used to make fabrics and textiles, as well as its use as additives to health food and body care products.
+It also includes the production of hemp, which can be used to make fabrics and textiles, as well as health food and body care products.

 Investors in the U.S interested in adding cannabis to their portfolios have a few options.
 They can purchase shares of stock in cannabis-related companies that are publicly-traded on an exchange.

 Another option is to purchase shares of a fund, which offers exposure to many companies leading the way in this growing sector.

 A single stock is just that, a share of ownership of a company.
 For example, investors can purchase shares of stock in companies in the Legal Marijuana industry.